RogueLiquid/BIA4-BreastCytoAI-Group6/README.md

 - This software does not replace professional medical diagnosis
 - Model performance depends on training data quality and distribution
 - Variations in staining protocols may affect predictions
-- Grad-CAM provides qualitative explanations only
+- Insufficient data from the dataset

 ## Disclaimer